Menditect/documentation/docs/application.md

 ## Definition

 A Mendix project that you can add to MTA for test purposes.
-An Application must have one or more [Application Instances](application-instance) before it can be used in a [Test Configuration](test-configuration).

 ## Properties
 | Name       | Description                                                              |